Print Logotype

 Can I fly if I have a pre-existing medical condition, reduced mobility or any disability that requires assistance?

-In some situations, the airline will request that you contact them directly to go through your needs in more detail; especially when travelling with battery operated mobility equipment as some carriers have limited storage capacity on board the aircraft.
+In some situations, the airline will request that guests contact them directly to go through their needs in more detail - especially when travelling with battery operated mobility equipment, as some carriers have limited storage capacity on board the aircraft.

 Assistance type available